Mexico vs Poland Live Score and Live Stream

 • Mexico have gone 5 consecutive matches without a draw.

-• Mexico's last 3 home matches had over 2.5 goals.
+• Mexico's last 3 home matches had 3 or more goals.

 Live Standings

-As always, World cup Group C's live standings are availble and updated in real time.
-Mexico are the 3rd in the table with 4 points after 3 matches, while Poland are the 2nd with 4 points in 3 matches.
+As always, Group C's live standings are availble and updated in real time.
+Mexico sit 3rd with four points from three matches, while Poland occupy 2nd spot with four points in three matches.

 Video Highlights